Nithin3008/Mark12/Readme.md

+# Fun with Traingles
-In this project we are going to calculate Area, Hypotenuse and other fun question
+This quiz is going to be on Triangles, we are going find out Hypotenus,Area and Other fun questions